craftcms/commerce-stripe/README.md

 ## Setup

 To add the Stripe payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to “Stripe”.

+## 3D secure payments

+To allow 3D Secure payments, you must perform some additional steps.

+### Configure Stripe

+Set up a webhook endpoint in your Stripe dashboard API settings that emits at least the following events:

+ * `source.cancelled`
+ * `source.chargeable`
+ * `source.failed`

+The URL for this endpoint can be found in your Stripe gateway settings.

+### Configure the gateway

+When the endpoint has been set up, you can view the signing secret in its settings.
+Enter this value in your Stripe gateway settings in the appropriate field.

+### Forcing a 3D secure payment.

+For some cards 3D secure payments are not supported, for some they are mandatory while for some cards they are optional.
+Setting this setting to true for a gateway will force the 3D secure payment flow for cards which optionally support it.

+Cards that do not support 3d secure payment will be unaffected by this setting.